lzhoang2801/OpCore-Simplify/README.md

   <h3 align="center">OpCore Simplify</h3>

   <p align="center">
-    A tool designed to simplify the creation of <a href="https://github.com/acidanthera/OpenCorePkg">OpenCore</a> EFI.
-Whether you're a beginner or experienced user, OpCore Simplify takes away much of the complexity associated with Hackintosh setups.
+    A specialized tool that streamlines <a href="https://github.com/acidanthera/OpenCorePkg">OpenCore</a> EFI creation by automating the essential setup process and providing standardized configurations.
+Designed to reduce manual effort while ensuring accuracy in your Hackintosh journey.
     <br />
     <br />
     <a href="#-features">Features</a> •